General information

 The overall learning objectives which guide Part I and Part II of the course are:

-- Cognitive knowledge on ‘integrated conservation’
+- Improve cognitive knowledge on ‘integrated conservation’

 Throughout the course (Part I and II), you will critically reflect on which strategies work in which contexts and the reasons behind them.